genjax-dev/genjax-chi/docs/genjax/library/core/functional_types.md

-# Specialization, value universes, and functional types
+# Dynamism and functional types

 **GenJAX** consists of two ingredients: Gen & JAX.
 The semantics of Gen are defined independently of the concerns of any particular computational substrate used in the implementation of Gen - it is our responsibility as the implementers to prevent these concerns from "leaking upwards" to modify the semantics of Gen and its interface specifications.